pulp/oci_env/README.md

     E.g.: `http --auth admin:password get http://localhost:5001/pulp/api/v3/status/`
     The api will reload anytime changes are made to any of the `DEV_SOURCE_PATH` projects.

     `oci-env compose` accepts all of the arguments that docker and podman compose take.
 You can also launch the environment in the background with `oci-env compose up -d` and access the logs with `oci-env compose logs -f` if you don't want to run it in the foreground.
+    \
+    In case you have problems with setup in macOS, check these [troubleshooting tips](/docs/macos_troubleshooting_tips.md).

 5. Teardown